LuisGC/blog/content/2017/12/Brittany-a-brief-opinionated-guide.md

 ## Le Mans

-[Le Mans](https://en.wikipedia.org/wiki/Le_Mans) is not strictly in Brittany, but it was on our way to airport to return the car and flight back home.
+[Le Mans](https://en.wikipedia.org/wiki/Le_Mans) is not in Brittany, but it was on our way to airport to return the car and flight back home.
 They claim to be the second most known french city around the world, this is because since 1923, the city hosts the famous [24 Hours of Le Mans](https://en.wikipedia.org/wiki/24_Hours_of_Le_Mans) endurance car race.

 We couldn't enter the Cathedral but we liked a lot the rest of the town center.
 It's nice and very lively.
 They have a zone of narrow streets, around the monument to the 24H of Le Mans race, which is indistinguishable from a shopping center due to the amount of shops of all kinds.